Include it when

 Use categories before brands

-The catalog is intentionally slower than the ecosystem.
-A tool gets in when it helps explain a category, has enough public material to classify responsibly, and is useful to a learner beyond hype value.
+The catalog is slower on purpose.
+A tool gets in when it helps explain a category, has enough public material to classify responsibly, and still looks useful after the launch-week hype settles down.

 The tool has a clear stack fit, recognizable boundary, and a reason to teach it as more than a fleeting example.